-For many people, the word "grasslands" creates an image of seemingly endless grassy landscapes, such as the prairies of Canada and the savannahs of Kenya.
-Unfortunately, many of the world's original grasslands have been completely transformed-converted to farmland or urban areas.
-Urban sprawl, road networks, and agricultural practices interrupt grasslands, breaking large tracts into fragmented pieces, forever changing grassland composition and extent.
-These human influences jeopardize the many goods and services grasslands provide, including their ability to supply food for livestock, maintain biodiversity, and provide areas for recreational use and wildlife viewing.
-Many of the plants and animals associated with grasslands are at risk of becoming threatened, rare, or extinct.
+The word "grasslands" creates an image of seemingly endless grassy landscapes, such as the Prairies of Canada and the Savannahs of Kenya.
+Many of the world's original grasslands have been converted to farmland or urban areas.
+Human practices interrupt grasslands, breaking large tracts into fragmented pieces.
+This changes grassland composition and extent.
+These human influences impact the many goods and services grasslands provide, including their ability to supply food for livestock, maintain biodiversity, and provide areas for recreational use and wildlife viewing.
+Many of the plants and animals associated with grasslands are at risk of becoming rare, threatened, or extinct.